-- The board has diversity within it members and its talents.
-To ensure the board members fully understand their mission and perform effectively, they attend a three-day orientation that includes meeting with department heads. visiting locations and observing services.
+- The board has diversity within its members and its talents.
+To ensure the board members fully understand their mission and perform effectively, they attend a three-day orientation that includes meeting with department heads, visiting locations and observing services.
 The board members value the organization’s transparency and the open-door policy to visit programs as needed.

-- The intricate model wraparound services offer a dynamic approach and myriad of services helping individuals recover, grow, and have access to the care they need and deserve.
+- The intricate model of wraparound services offers a dynamic approach and myriad of services helping individuals recover, grow, and have access to the care they need and deserve.

 - Same-day access is a crucial support service offered to the community, allowing individuals the opportunity to meet with a clinician on the actual day and time they walk into the organization.

 - The organization’s homes are attractive, well maintained, personalized, and located in safe neighborhoods.
 This allows individuals the opportunity to experience life in their communities as they work toward achieving independence.